modalpdx/MintTinPS_604/README.md

 run it through Eagle and DirtyPCB's design rules first.
 Or just submit the gerbers instead.
 Your call.

-The first run of PCBs from OSHPark has been received but not tested yet.
-If you decide to make boards from these files in the meantime, well...you're on your own.
+The first run of PCBs from OSHPark has been received and tested and they work great.
+Have at it.

 ##VERSIONS